ranmax123/powerbi/facebook marketing api power bi template/README.md

-# Facebook marketing API Power BI Template
+# Facebook Marketing API Power BI Template

 A simple to use Power BI Template file for Facebook Marketing/Ads API.
 It requires two inputs